 what happens if you do not follow the universal principles of color theory in designing a character?

-According to numerous marketing surveys, the right choice of color makes up 60 per cent of the success or failure of a product or service.
-As a result, the right color in any kind of animation will have a direct impact on the revenue and lead generation of your clients.
+According to numerous marketing surveys, the right choice of color makes up 60 percent of a product or service’s success or failure.
+As a result, the right color in any animation will directly impact your clients’ revenue and lead generation.

 As psychologists put it:

 our subconscious mind is adept at making up meanings from different colors.
 If the colors evoke a sense of dislike, we won’t be happy looking at it.

 Likewise, a character will look misplaced and inconceivable if you do not consider color theory psychology throughout the design process.